VedashreeD/Drawn2Code/README.md

 # Drawn2Code

 Drawn2Code is a project that converts UI sketches into usable frontend code using multimodal large language models (LLMs).
-The application allows users to draw webpage designs on a canvas, processes the design using a backend powered by Ollama's Gemma model, and generates the corresponding HTML and CSS code.
+The application allows users to draw webpage designs on a canvas, processes the design using a backend powered by Ollama's Gemma3 mulitmodal LLM, and generates the corresponding HTML and CSS code.

 ## Features
 - **Canvas Drawing**: Users can sketch webpage designs directly in the browser.